 When I was a kid, Christmas was magical.
 The lights were colorful and amazing, making the night a warm, bright, wonderful place to be, even if it was 20 degrees outside and the snow was up to your waist.
-If you're old enough, you'll recall that Christmas carols gave you the same sorts of butterflies in your stomach that would be associated with love at a later time in your life.
+If you're old enough, maybe you recall that Christmas carols gave you the same sorts of butterflies in your stomach that would be associated with love at a later time in your life.
 Cities and towns put up decorations on the main streets, with the larger municipalities erecting lovely Christmas trees in central spots.

 Make no mistake about it: I’m a capitalist.
 I’m all for everybody making as much money as they can, as fast as they can, in whatever way they can, so long as nobody is physically hurt in the process.
 I’m not looking to enact laws against early Christmas advertising.
 What I am in favor of is standing up and being counted.
 That's fair.
 Opinion can drive a market in the right direction without resorting to the force of government intervention.
 If you decry this incursion upon our holiday ground as much as I do, I hope you'll join me in raising a slight ruckus.
 My hope is that we make enough noise to affect the situation.
-If we can’t, then I suppose we deserve this despicable state of affairs.

 I’m going to give it a try.
 I hope you'll help.